SkullV5/SkullV5/README.md

 # Hi there, I'm Andy 👋

-## I'm a IT engeneering student and software developer
+## I'm a software developer

-- 🌱 I’m currently working with C#
+- 🌱 Experienced cross-platform developer
-- 🥅 2022 Goals: Learn more about AI
+- 🥅 Skilled in web and mobile development with HTML/CSS, JavaScript, Angular, React, Ionic Framework and MySQL
-- ⚡ Fun fact: I love to go for a run and play videogames
+- ⚡ Proficient in interface design with Figma and passionate about learning new technologies

 ### Connect with me: